 HISD Bond 2017

-The Howe ISD school board has voted unanimously to call a $17 million bond election this November.
+The Howe ISD school board has voted unanimously to call a $17 million bond election in November of 2017.

 The decision to call the election was based off a recommendation from a Facilities Planning Committee comprised of parents, staff members and other district stakeholders.
 According to district projections, Howe ISD is expected to grow by 800 students in 10 years.
 The district's elementary and middle schools are projected to be over capacity by the 2018-19 school year.